-However, lean manufacturing principles present a tremendous opportunity to significantly increase production efficiencies and deliver better quality product at lower cost.
+However, lean warehouse management techniques present a tremendous opportunity to significantly increase production efficiencies and deliver better quality products at a lower cost.
 And these principles can be applied equally well to the smaller manufacturing enterprise as they can be to the large.

 Inventory Is Waste

 The lean manufacturing philosophy identifies seven wastes, of which inventory is one of those.
 Inventory either adds value (VA) or doesn’t add value (NVA).
 It adds value when it’s on the move through the production process from receiving to outbound distribution as a finished good.
 If at any time it stops, for example as a result of a quality rejection causing a production line disruption, then inventory just sits motionless.
 At this point, it is NVA and becomes a cost burden.

 So the objective of deploying lean manufacturing management software is to ensure that your inventory keeps moving!
+Below are four lean inventory management best practices that help to keep inventory at optimal levels.

 1 – Maintain Accurate Inventory Records

 Establishing real-time inventory visibility and accuracy requires a computer-based system such as ERP software.
 In addition, using barcode scanners has been proven to significantly reduce errors prevalent with manual techniques.
 This kind of system enables a much more granular and timely approach to inventory tracking.

-Whereas before, tracking and reporting purchase receipts, movement of raw materials to production, finished goods from production to stock and finished goods to the customer, would have been sufficient.
-But now, a manufacturing ERP in combination with barcode scanning can accurately track inventory in a timely manner at many more points in the journey from supplier to customer.
+Whereas before, tracking and reporting purchase receipts, movement of raw materials to production, finished goods from production to stock, and finished goods to the customer, would have been sufficient.
+But now, a manufacturing inventory management ERP software in combination with barcode scanning can accurately track inventory promptly at many more points in the journey from supplier to customer.
 For example, inventory at receiving, on the move, at specific locations, at appropriate points on the production line, at inspection points, and in shipping can all be tracked for greater visibility and accuracy.
 Errors and delays can also be identified much faster.

 2 – Make Partners of Your Suppliers